Nic Nac

-Nicholas Matthew Balding (born July 5, 1989), known professionally as Nic Nac, is an American record producer and songwriter from El Cerrito, California.
-He is best known for producing a string of successful hip hop singles during the mid-2010s, including "Loyal" for Chris Brown, "Do It Again" for Pia Mia, and DJ Khaled's "I'm the One" and "No Brainer".
+Nicholas Matthew Balding (born July 5, 1989), known professionally as Nic Nac, is an American record producer from El Cerrito, California.
+He is known for producing several hit songs—mainly for hip hop and pop artists—in the mid-2010s, including "Loyal" for Chris Brown, "Do It Again" for Pia Mia, and DJ Khaled's "I'm the One" and "No Brainer".
 He began his career as part of the regional hip hop production group Go Dav in the early 2000s, and has since formed Starting Six.
-He is also known for his songwriting credit on the single "My Baby" by Zendaya.

 His productions can be identified by the producer tag "Let Me See You!", a voice clip sampled from Wallpaper.'s 2013 song "Hesher".
 His musical style has been described as similar to fellow California-based producer Mustard, with whom he often collaborates.

 Early life

 Nicholas Balding was born on July 5, 1989, in El Cerrito.
 He started to DJ when he was in fifth grade.
 His parents got him something called a "DJ In A Box" that came with two turntables, a mixer, and two speakers.
 He used basic drum beats and, at the time, did not know how to play piano.
 He started to DJ because he lived up the street from a Guitar Center and went there every day to hang around the people who worked there.
 They showed him how to DJ, so by the time he got to high school, he met someone in his class who made beats and he gave him a program.
 In 2003, when he was in the eighth grade, Balding and his cousin started a DJing group; they were DJing for their friends' parties, for school dances, and so on.
 He was playing songs by different rappers such as the Ying Yang Twins, E-40, Lil Jon, and Too $hort.